 Dense fog conditions are continued over North India

-Dense to very dense fog conditions are continued over Punjab, Haryana, and Chandigarh.
+Dense to very dense fog conditions are continuing over Punjab, Haryana, and Chandigarh.

 LEARNING FROM HOME/ WITHOUT CLASSES/ BASICS